wistia/wistia-open-docs/_posts/wordpress.md

 ## Tips for Using WordPress

 *  When inserting the embed codes, make sure you are in HTML editing mode, and leave a line open above and below the embed code.
+If you switch from HTML to Visual mode, it will can add formatting tags around your oEmbed, which will cause it to break.
+Be careful of that!
 *  If you have larger resolution videos, and they are appearing smaller or squished, access the WordPress admin control panel (Settings -> Media -> Maximum Video Embed Size) and set the max to the largest size of your video ('no limit' setting doesn't work, must be actual size).

 ## Styling Your Embed in WordPress